paritytech/parity-bridges-common/docs/high-level-overview.md

 The bridge is built from various components.
 Here is a quick overview of the important ones.

 ### Header Sync
 A light client of the source chain built into the target chain's runtime.
-It is a single a FRAME pallet.
+It is a single FRAME pallet.
 It provides a "source of truth" about the source chain headers which have been finalized.
 This is useful for higher level applications.